MIT-LCP/bloatectomy/README.md

 ```

 # Examples
-To run bloatectomy on a sample string with the following options:
+To run bloatectomy on a sample string default parameters:
-- highlighting duplicates
-- display raw results
-- output file as html
-- output file of numbered tokens:

 ```
 from bloatectomy import bloatectomy